In 2019 our students had the choice of the HSC or the IBDP. IBDP results are detailed at the bottom of this page.

 English – Paula-Maree Chalita and Alannah Webb

 Philosophy – Sally Randall

 The IBDP is marked out of 45.
-Of our cohort of 12, two students received 40, giving them an ATAR of 98.05.
-A third student received 39 which gives her an ATAR of over 97.
+Of our cohort of 12, three students received 40, giving them an ATAR of 98.05.
+A fourth student received 39 which gives her an ATAR of over 97.

 ATAR EQUIVALENTS OF OUR IBDP STUDENTS

 - 50% achieved an ATAR of 90 or over